ki4jgt/PPD/README.md

 ## Pull
     db.pull(list)

-Pull takes a list of database keys and returns them and their values in a dictionary.
+Pull takes a list of database keys and returns a dictionary of key:value pairs.

+## Pull One
+    db.pullOne(string)

+PullOne returns the value of a given key.

 ## Drop
     db.drop(list)